Discreet Confidential Consultation (833) 594-2133

 Another thing that I see that is common for a sex crime and punishment is that the individual has to take a sex offender course.
 Often, when they're placed on probation, the probation officer is given the power to force them to do polygraph tests monthly to make sure that they are not involved in any other activity related to sex crimes.

 Suppose they use any medium, like a phone or computer, or anything of that nature, an iPad.
 In that case, they can be banned from any of those electric devices during the probationary period if they're given probation.
-So, there are several things that the judges will do when it comes to punishments for a sex crime depending on what the person did, how severe their offense was, what their prior criminal record looks like, and what type of danger the general public views them.
+So, there are several things that the judges will do when it comes to punishments for a sex crime, depending on what the person did, how severe their offense was, what their prior criminal record looks like, and what type of danger the general public views them as.

 So, what I like to do when I have a client who's charged with a sex crime is sit down in the privacy of my office, go over the evidence that the prosecutors are going to use against them, and then first make the decision whether this is going to be a case that's going to be filed as a jury trial or whether this is going to be a case where we're going to negotiate a resolution with the prosecutors and try to do damage control.